Physics and Philosophy

 Please note that there may be no data available if the number of course participants is very small.

-The Oxford research group in Philosophy of Physics is the largest in the world, with interests ranging from classical space-time theories and foundations of classical statistical mechanics, to quantum mechanics, quantum field theory and quantum gravity.
+The Oxford research group in Philosophy of Physics is the largest in the world.
+It has interests ranging from classical space-time theories and foundations of classical statistical mechanics, to quantum mechanics, quantum field theory and quantum gravity.

 Physics and Philosophy